Whether you want to work as a pharmacist or support staff, learn about available courses and apprenticeships

 Pharmacy support apprenticeships are also offered by individual NHS employers (such as trusts), covering intermediate (Level 2) and advanced (Level 3) programmes.

 Careers in pharmacy

-'Pharmacists can work in many different settings from designing, researching and developing new medicines in the pharmaceutical industry, supplying medicines to patients and providing advice on how to take them in community pharmacy, to being part of a ward team in a hospital,' says Simon.
+'Pharmacists can work in many settings from designing, researching and developing new medicines in the pharmaceutical industry, supplying medicines to patients and providing advice on how to take them in community pharmacy, to being part of a ward team in a hospital,' says Simon.

-If you wish to remain in healthcare you could retrain as a dietician or physician associate, as your science-based Mpharm degree will fulfil the entry requirements.
+If you wish to remain in healthcare you could retrain as a dietician or physician associate, as your science-based Mpharm degree will fulfil entry requirements.
 Alternatively, you could work within the pharmaceutical industry by undertaking a graduate scheme at one of the main pharmaceutical companies such as Astrazeneca or GSK.
 To find out more about science-related graduate schemes, see our overview of the science sector.